IsaKiko/python-novice-inflammation/03-lists.md

 ~~~

 and if we loop over a list,
-the loop variable is assigned elements one at a time:
+the loop variable is assigned elements, one at a time:

 ~~~ {.python}
 for number in odds: